mobiusml/mobius_on-premise_doc/source/image_keywording.rst

 .. note::

-    Depending of the image, the number of returned keywords might vary in this mode.
+    Depending of the image, the number of returned concepts might vary in this mode.

-All keywords with a confidence above a certain threshold are returned.
+All concepts with a confidence above a certain threshold are returned.
-For some simple images, the keywording module might only recognise a small number of matching keywords.
+For some simple images, the tags module might only recognise a small number of matching concepts.
-However, in cluttered scenes, there might be a long list of matching keywords.
+However, in cluttered scenes, there might be a long list of matching concepts.

-There are a number of arguments that can be passed to alter behaviour of image keywording.
+There are a number of arguments that can be passed to alter behaviour of the tags module.
 The arguments can be passed by adding a “?” after the tag command, followed by the argument=value.
 Several arguments are separated using the “&”.
 The following example illustrates this:
 ::

   curl 127.0.0.1:5000/predict/concepts?top_k=10&hierarchical_output=false -X POST -F "data=@./your_image.jpg"

 Below is list of the different arguments that can be set, together with their default values.

-* *top_k* (unspecified by default): Flag to obtain the highest scored `k` keywords
+* *top_k* (unspecified by default): Flag to obtain the highest scored `k` concepts
-* *keyword_threshold* (default *0.55*): Threshold on the confidence of keyword predictions
+* *keyword_threshold* (default *0.55*): Threshold on the confidence of concept predictions
-* *hierarchical_output* (default *true*): Flag to signal if keywords should be grouped by category
+* *hierarchical_output* (default *true*): Flag to signal if concepts should be grouped by category

 Prediction with large number of images